7Block Labs

 About 7Block Labs

-We help startups and enterprises design, ship, and audit verifiable systems.
-If you want a reference implementation (JSON/JOSE and CBOR/COSE), a schema/CDDL linting pipeline, or a Rekor-backed publishing flow, we’re happy to share templates and code.
+We’re here to support startups and big companies in creating, launching, and reviewing verifiable systems.
+Whether you need a reference implementation (like JSON/JOSE and CBOR/COSE), a schema/CDDL linting pipeline, or want a Rekor-backed publishing flow, we’ve got you covered with templates and code to help out.

 Like what you're reading?
 Let's build together.